Professional Certificate Programme for Sports Agents

 You will investigate the practicalities of being an agent including transfer negotiations, approaching clubs, and expanding your network.

-Session 1: Becoming an agent: Regulations and Registration
+Study Week 1: Regulations and Registration

-Session 2: Contracts: Representation and Employment Contracts
+Study Week 2: Representation Contracts

-This session will introduce the legal notion of contract and analyse representation contracts, comparing the AFA standard Intermediary-Player Representation Contract and the basic approved contract by the English Football Federation.
+This week will introduce the legal notion of contract and analyse representation contracts, comparing the AFA standard Intermediary-Player Representation Contract and the basic approved contract by the English Football Federation.
 It will also look at Club-Intermediary Duality and Tri-Partite Agreements which could arise or be a precondition of a transfer.

-Session 3: Contracts: Employment Contracts and Commercial Contracts
+Study Week 3: Employment and Commercial Contracts

-This session will kick start the programme's focus on some of the key legal issues affecting the activities of sports agents, with a particular focus on the the representation of minor athletes (those under the age of 18).
+This session will kick start the programme's focus on some of the key legal issues affecting the activities of sports agents, with a particular focus on the representation of minor athletes (those under the age of 18).
 It will underline what sports agents need to do to be allowed to represent minor players and the restrictions and exceptions applicable to the transfer of young players within football’s transfer regime.

-Session 5: Complying with Regulations: Corruption and the Agent Market
+Study Week 6: Corruption and the Agent Market

 This session will introduce the topic of corruption and its manifestations in sport.
 Aspects and expressions of corruption that are particularly relevant to sports agents will be discussed, as well as grey areas within them, including match fixing, player ownership and compensation regulations.
 Participants will gain a deep and critical understanding of the various manifestations of corruption and the ways in which such incidents can be avoided.

-Session 6: Talent ID: Working with Talent
+Study Week 7: Talent ID: Working with Talent

 This session will focus on the background and basis for the prohibition on third party investment before examining the applicable rules and how they apply.

-Session 8: Managing Athletes' Parents
+Study Week 8: Managing Athletes’ Parents

 The session will focus on the agent’s role and skillset when working with and managing the parents of talented and prospective elite athletes.
 It will consider the experiences and demands of sport parenting that explain different forms of parental behaviour, before considering the potential responsibilities of sports agents.
 There will be discussion on ways in which agents can optimise their relationship with parents.

-Session 9: Negotiating Transfers
+Study Week 9: Negotiating Transfers

 This is a practical session that will look at the workings of transfer markets, with a particular focus on transfer negotiations.
 The session will give the participants a practical understanding of how to negotiate deals and an insight into key aspects of transfer negotiations.